Skates & Gear 101

 Do I need a helmet?

 If you're skating on concrete we strongly recommend a helmet.
 Helmets are required for derby.
-The Triple 8 Certified Sweatsaver or 187 Pro Skate Helmet are both great options.
+The Triple 8 Certified Sweatsaver or S1 Lifer are both great options.

 Get in touch